ChemChina says not considering bids for Monsanto's herbicide business, Syngenta

-BEIJING (Reuters) - State-owned China National Chemical Corp, better known as ChemChina, is not considering bidding for Monsanto’s herbicide business or for Swiss crop chemicals maker Syngenta, a top ChemChina executive told Reuters on Friday.
+BEIJING (Reuters) - State-owned China National Chemical Corp, better known as ChemChina, is not considering bidding for Monsanto’s (MON.N) herbicide business or for Swiss crop chemicals maker Syngenta SYNN.VX, a top ChemChina executive told Reuters on Friday.

 “There have been some market speculations on this about ChemChina...but it’s not us.
 We are not in contacts with (these) companies,” said Robert Lu, ChemChina’s VP in charge of overseas acquisitions.